ndresgarc/a-aem-archetype/README.md

 ## Usage

 > [!NOTE]
-> In order to execute Maven archetypes in Windows, you should use quotes around the arguments
+> In order to execute Maven archetypes in Windows, you might need to use quotes around the arguments

 ```
-mvn archetype:generate "-DgroupId=dev.andresgarcia" "-DartifactId=a-aem-archetype" "-DarchetypeGroupId=org.apache.maven.archetypes" "-DarchetypeArtifactId=maven-archetype-archetype"
+mvn archetype:generate -DgroupId=com.example -DartifactId=a-aem-archetype-example -DarchetypeGroupId=dev.andresgarcia -DarchetypeArtifactId=a-aem-archetype
 ```